 K18-hACE2 transgenic mice express human ACE2, the receptor used by the severe acute respiratory syndrome coronavirus (SARS-CoV) to gain entry to cells.
-Expression is driven in epithelia by a human cytokeratin 18 (K18) promoter.
-Most importantly, expression is observed in airway epithelial cells where infections typically begin.
-This model of lethal infection with SARS-CoV mimics the human disease and should be useful for studies of pathogenesis and for the development of antiviral therapies for SARS.
-Recent research indicates that this line may also be useful in studies related to the study of 2019 novel coronavirus (SARS-CoV-2) pathogenesis and the disease outbreak COVID-19.
+The human keratin 18 (KRT18) promoter directs expression to epithelia, including airway epithelial cells where infections typically begin.
+This model of lethal infection with SARS-CoV mimics the human SARS disease.
+Recent research indicates this line may be useful in studying antiviral therapies for the 2019 novel coronavirus (SARS-CoV-2) pathogenesis and the disease outbreak COVID-19.

 Dr. Paul B McCray, University of Iowa

 June/July 2020 Update: The Jackson Laboratory has been informed by multiple independent investigators testing these K18-hACE2 mice that, similar to SARS-CoV infection, intranasal infection with SARS-CoV-2 virus results in K18-hACE2 mice with severe illness - reaching criteria for euthanasia ~5-8 days post-challenge [view data from Drs.
 Perlman and McCray; 1x105 PFU].
 This was evidenced by body weight loss, rapid breathing, hunched posture and inactivity as result of infection.
 Virus titers were reportedly detected in the lungs, brain, kidney, liver and spleen (see additional organs below).
 Gross pathology of the lungs indicates lesions as a result of infection.
 Vehicle or untreated control mice showed no signs of illness - gaining weight with a normal appearance.